Kevin Barnes

-Kevin Lawrence Barnes is an American musician who is the singer, multi-instrumentalist, and songwriter for the indie rock group of Montreal, part of the Elephant 6 Collective.
+Kevin Lawrence Barnes is an American musician who is the singer, multi-instrumentalist, and songwriter for the indie rock group of Montreal (Note: It has been established that the band name is conventionally written with a lowercase of by the band and sources referring to it.
+This article therefore displays the band name with the of both capitalised and not, depending on placement within a sentence.), part of the Elephant 6 Collective.
 Barnes started the band and, although providing several stories as to the origin of the name, is said to have named it after a failed romance with a woman from Montreal.
-The group has recorded 18 full-length albums, and numerous EPs and 7" singles.
+The group has recorded 20 full-length albums, and numerous EPs and 7" singles.
 Barnes' brother, David, is an artist and has designed most of the band's artwork for albums since the release of The Gay Parade.

 of Montreal

-of Montreal consists of various musicians, with Barnes being the only continuous member.
-The group has recorded 19 studio albums, beginning with Cherry Peel (1997), and, most recently, Lady on the Cusp, which was released on May 17, 2024 on Polyvinyl Records.
+Of Montreal consists of various musicians, with Barnes being the only continuous member.
+The group has recorded 20 studio albums, beginning with Cherry Peel (1997), and, most recently, aethermead, which was released on June 5, 2026 on Polyvinyl Records.
 While melodic pop has always been Barnes's primary vehicle, the band's style has transformed significantly since its debut.
 The acoustic tendencies of early albums gradually transformed into a more electronic, funk, and overall eclectic sound.
 One of the features which often appears in Barnes's songwriting is upbeat melodies with gloomy, cryptic lyrics and morose subject matter.
 At different periods in the band's career, Barnes has dealt with subjects both personal and fictional, tending to employ unusual words, phrases, and sophisticated wordplay.